Leeds is rich in culture and heritage and offers unrivalled visitor attractions and experiences.

 Having established a reputation both nationally and internationally as one of Britain's most exciting producing theatres, it produces a wide range of work, from classic British and European drama to new writing, as well as presenting some of the best in touring theatre productions.

 An exciting new community theatre in Leeds.
 Hosting a vibrant mix of plays, musicals, film, community events, youth theatre and workshops.

-Over the last 20 years, City Varieties has established an unrivalled reputation for presenting the very best in live music, variety and comedy as well as hugely popular annual pantomimes which have enteretained Leeds' families for generations.
+Recently refurbished and a stalwart of the last 20 years, City Varieties has established an unrivalled reputation for presenting the very best in live music, variety and comedy as well as hugely popular annual pantomimes which have enteretained Leeds' families for generations.

 Exhibits dating from the 18th and 19th centuries show the history of textiles, clothing and engine and locomotive manufacture in the area.
 The museum also illustrates the history of cinema projections, including the first moving pictures taken in Leeds.

 Home to the Queen's cousin, the Earl of Harewood, and provides a wonderful day out for all the family.
 The House, with its outstanding art collections, splendid State Rooms and fascinating exhibitions, is set in spectacular grounds, which include formal gardens and gentle woodland walks.